Diesel locomotive: Propulsion system operation

 In older locomotives, it was necessary for the engine driver to manually execute transition by use of a separate control.
 As an aid to performing transition at the right time, the load meter (an indicator that shows the engine driver how much current is being drawn by the traction motors) was calibrated to indicate at which points forward or backward transition should take place.
 Automatic transition was subsequently developed to produce better-operating efficiency and to protect the main generator and traction motors from overloading from improper transition.

 Modern locomotives incorporate traction inverters, AC to DC, capable of delivering 1,200 volts (earlier traction generators, DC to DC, were capable of delivering only 600 volts).
 This improvement was accomplished largely through improvements in silicon diode technology.
 With the capability of delivering 1,200 volts to the traction motors, the need for "transition" was eliminated.

 Dynamic braking

 A common option on diesel–electric locomotives is dynamic (rheostatic) braking.

 Dynamic braking takes advantage of the fact that the traction motor armatures are always rotating when the locomotive is in motion and that a motor can be made to act as a generator by separately exciting the field winding.
-When dynamic braking is utilized, the traction control circuits are configured as follows:
+When dynamic braking is used, the traction control circuits are configured as follows: